Vegan Sugar Cookies

 Posted on - Last updated: This post may contain affiliate links

 These vegan sugar cookies are sweet and soft with just the right amount of crunch.
-Decorate them with eggless royal icing for a super special touch!
+Perfect for Christmas, Easter or any other special occasion.
+Decorate them with eggless royal icing for a super cute edible treat!

 And I’m so happy with how they turned out!

 Sugar cookies are more of a “thing” in the USA than they are here in Scotland, but I’ve always wanted to try them so I thought, why not?!

 I read somewhere that the ratio for these cookies should be equal parts of butter and sugar, 50% more flour and 1 egg.
 But obviously, these are eggless sugar cookies…

 I replaced the egg with baking soda and soy milk and replaced the butter with vegan margarine but that ratio didn’t quite work out for me.
 The dough was far too sticky.